canjiali/PARADE/README.md

 # transformers_ranking

 ## Getting Started
-This repository simply requires three steps to run an ad-hoc document re-ranking experiment.
+To run DocuBERT, there're three steps ahead.
-We give a example of how to run DocuEBRT on Robust04 dataset using the title query.
+We give a detailed example on Robust04 dataset using the title query.

 ### 1. Data Preparation
 We need to split the documets into passages, write them into TFrecord files.